stewartcelani/csharp/TutorialsAndCourses/NickChapsas/FromZeroToHero.UnitTesting/README.md

 ﻿# From Zero to Hero: Unit testing for C# Developers My repo & notes for https://nickchapsas.com/p/from-zero-to-hero-unit-testing-in-c

+Note: Picture embeds are displaying in Rider but not GitHub at the moment.
 ---

 Tests are code that validates the behaviour of other code.